invité de l’exposition

 Une œuvre à regarder.
 Une œuvre à écouter.

-Ce triptyque explore le mouvement intérieur de la matière, la mémoire fluide des formes, l’énergie qui circule entre visible et invisible.
+Ce triptyque explore le mouvement intérieur de la matière, la mémoire fluide des formes et l’énergie qui circule entre visible et invisible.

 L’eau y est présente sans être représentée.
 Elle se devine dans les ondulations, les textures, la densité du bleu.
 Elle absorbe, pulse, retient.